conan-io/docs/developing_packages/workspaces.rst

 Single configuration build environments
 ---------------------------------------

-There are some build systems, like Makefiles that requires the developer to manage different configurations in different build folders, and switch between folders to change configuration.
-The above described file is *conan_gcc.yml* file, which defines a Conan workspace that works for a CMake based project for MinGW/Unix Makefiles gcc environments (working for apple-clang or clang would be very similar, if not identical).
+There are some build systems, like Make, that require the developer to manage different configurations in different build folders, and switch between folders to change configuration.
+The file described above is *conan_gcc.yml* file, which defines a Conan workspace that works for a CMake based project for MinGW/Unix Makefiles gcc environments (working for apple-clang or clang would be very similar, if not identical).

 Lets use it to install this workspace: